-In summary, shrink wrap sheeting is designed for challenging applications that require a very high level of weather protection or weather protection.
-If you don’t have these types of customers then they won’t appreciate the benefits of shrink wrap and so they won’t be prepared to pay any more than they do for standard traditional style scaffold sheeting.
+In summary, although the appearance is great, shrink wrap sheeting is designed for challenging applications that require a very high level of weather protection to appreciate the benefits.
+So if not, they customer usually won’t be prepared to pay any more than they do for standard traditional style scaffold sheeting.

 The main benefits of scaffold shrink wrap are;

-Like many things, to get really good at installing shrink wrap scaffold sheeting takes practice and experience.
+Like many things, to get really good at installing shrink wrap sheeting, it takes practice, patience and experience.

-If your team are only required to shrink wrap a scaffolding every 6 months then they will probably not get enough practice and may gradually forget the skills they were trained in.
-In this case it is probably best to use a specialist scaffold shrink wrap installation company.
-For more details see this article; ‘Which Scaffold Shrink Wrap Installer is Best For My project?’
+If your team are only required to shrink wrap a scaffolding every 6 months, they’ll probably not get enough practice and gradually forget the skills they were trained in.
+In this scenario, it’s probably best to use a specialist scaffold shrink wrap installation company.

-If your customers are demanding more from the sheeting than you can achieve with traditional style scaffold sheeting – i.e. they are complaining that you need to achieve higher levels of environmental containment or you need to seal between sheets to a much higher level.
+If your customers are demanding more from the sheeting than you can achieve with traditional style scaffold sheeting for example:

-Prices of course vary but the following is a general guideline.
-Most specialist installers charge around £6/ square metre to supply and fix scaffold sheeting to a scaffolding facade.
+Although prices may vary, most specialists charge around from £6/m2 to supply and fix scaffold sheeting to a scaffolding facade.
 This rate is very much an average.
 Small jobs (less than 100 square metres) may command a higher price.
-Temporary roofs £7 / square metre.
-Internal projects, such as factory screens, where installation speed, unaffected by the weather, may be higher, may be offered at a lower rate.
+Temporary roofs from £9/m2.
+Internal projects, such as factory screens, where installation speed is unaffected by the weather, may be offered at a lower rate.